-Breaking News – The CDC has updated the Acute Flaccid Myelitis (AFM) case count and provided case counts by state. (see below).
+Breaking News – The CDC has updated the Acute Flaccid Myelitis (AFM) case counts. (see below).

 We continue to get regular updates from the CDC about AFM.